Lisa Fowler: Reintroduction (2019)

 On 27 May 2019, it was announced that Benjamin would once again be reprising the role for a longer stint.
-Lisa, who was last seen in 2017, will be returning to the action after discovering that her daughter Louise is pregnant.
+Lisa, who was last seen in 2017, would be returning after discovering that her daughter Louise is pregnant.
 The friendship between Lisa and Mel Owen (Tamzin Outhwaite) would also be revisited, a friendship that was prominent during their original tenure in the soap.

 On returning to the soap, Benjamin said: "Going back to EastEnders feels like going home.
 I love and adore playing Lisa, and am looking forward to seeing what's in store for her this time."
 The show's executive producer Jon Sen added: "Lisa is one of the most enduringly popular characters in the history of the show.
 We're chuffed Lucy has agreed to come back for a thrilling storyline that takes us into the heart of her past on the Square."

 Departure (2020)

-Benjamin confirmed during an interview on This Morning on 8 January 2020 that she had filmed her final scenes as Lisa but was always "open for a return".
+Benjamin confirmed during an interview on This Morning on 8 January 2020 that she had filmed her final scenes as Lisa, but was always "open for a return".
 In the interview, she also said that there would be no reunion between Lisa and Phil.

-About Lisa's departure storyline, Benjamin said: "All Lisa knows is Keanu is the father of Sharon's baby and he's left the Square.
+On Lisa's departure storyline, Benjamin said: "All Lisa knows is Keanu is the father of Sharon's baby and he's left the Square.
 That is all still to play out, the fact Lisa finds out more sinister things have happened to Keanu".
-On whether the door had been left open, Benjamin confessed: "I don’t even know if I can talk about that.
-I knew I was going back for a stint and I’ve completed that stint."
+Speaking about whether the door had been left open, Benjamin confessed: "I don't even know if I can talk about that.
+I knew I was going back for a stint and I've completed that stint."
 Benjamin commented, "It's so difficult.
-Lisa doesn't seem to go away, she’s the bad penny."
+Lisa doesn't seem to go away, she's the bad penny."

 Benjamin also said that she had enjoyed working with Tamzin Outhwaite, who played her on-screen best friend Mel Owen, once again.
 She said: "When Jon Sen put the call into me and said this is the storyline I said fantastic I get to work with Tamzin again and being with my mate was a glorious thing to get involved in.
 It was a massive storyline.
 A really big deal and done really well.
 Up until Mel died we had a great time exploring those characters and the dynamics between them.
 We got people who had never witnessed Mel and Lisa together seeing them for the first time."